School of Health Sciences Programs

 Through an affiliation with Alvernia University, University faculty teach select science courses and English composition at the School of Health Sciences.
 The partnership enables graduates to qualify for the RN to Bachelor of Science in Nursing (BSN) Completion Program.

 If you would like to be part of a surgical team, enroll in our Surgical Technology Program.
 Combining instructional lectures and clinical experience, the 20-month program will prepare you for the national certification examination and to assume an entry-level position as a surgical technologist.
+An affiliation agreement with Alvernia University allows students to simultaneously enroll in the University’s Associate of Science Degree Program.

 For more information on any of our programs, call the School of Health Sciences Office of Admissions at 484-628-0100.